Ready Region Southeastern

 Ready Region Southeastern is committed to partnering with other organizations and stakeholders to implement this work.
 Explore our ECCE Ready Regions Southeastern infographic to learn more about this dynamic partnership spanning across six cities and four counties throughout Hampton Roads and the Eastern Shore.

-Increasing AccessWe will build and strengthen better processes to help parents learn about and access ECCE programs in their community, while helping ECCE providers connect with families.
+Increasing AccessWe will administer Mixed Delivery programming in the region, and coordinate enrollment to help parents learn about and access ECCE services that meet their needs and preferences, while helping ECCE pr

 Ready Regions is working to “coordinate enrollment” across publicly funded ECCE programs in the region, such as Child Care Centers and Family Child Care Homes, including those participating in VECF’s Mixed Delivery program, Head Start, and Virginia Preschool Initiative.
 By building a coordinated enrollment system we strive to: